syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Missing-Features.md

 ### Support and feedback

-If you need an alternate solution for the above mentioned missing features, we will try to achieve your requirements by customising the chart, please contact us by creating a [support ticket](https://www.syncfusion.com/support/directtrac/incidents).
+If you need an alternate solution for the above mentioned missing features, we will try to achieve your requirements by customizing the chart, please contact us by creating a [support ticket](https://www.syncfusion.com/support/directtrac/incidents).
 Do not see what you need?
 Please request it in our [feedback portal](https://www.syncfusion.com/feedback/maui).